Wikinaut/astro/README.md

 ### To do

-- [ ] add calculation of Lunar exclipses to ma.py
+- [ ] add calculation of Lunar eclipses to ma.py

 ### Example